curbengh/curbengh.github.io/source/_posts/validity-gitlab-ci-config.md

 - GitLab
 ---

+How to verify/lint the config.

+<!-- more -->

 It can be frustrating after you push the changes you made to `.gitlab-ci.yml`, only to discover later that it's invalid on gitlab.com.
 Here's how to verify/lint the config.

-<!-- more -->

 Login to GitLab.com and navigate to any of your repo or project.
 It must be under your account.
 If you don't have one, simply create a new project or fork one.